EDUCATION & WORKSHOPS

 2020 - now: The body as research instrument - Bachelor Course for Iarts Maastricht

 As artists, we are social beings whose knowledge and skills depends on the way in which we engage with our environments.
 Hence, our work, processes, thoughts, sensitivities and ideas should not be considered as isolated, but as highly situated.
 Therefore, we can benefit from becoming aware of our specific way of engaging with the world.
 This training works with the assumption that the way in which we move through, relate to and attune ourselves to our environment depends on the way in which we use our body.
 When performing our (artistic) practices, we always use our bodies (in certain ways and in others not).
 Hence, in order to sensitize and attune ourselves to our practice’s needs, we train our body awareness.
 During the sessions we will explore our body as an “instrument”.
 Each student, each artist, each researcher is, has and does a unique instrument with which they sense, attune to and relate to the world.
 Our bodies are our means through which we gather and process information, move through our environments and produce work.
 In short: not only is our body always there with us; it is the very medium we do our work with.
 Therefore, we will work on becoming aware of our instrument, learning about its specificities, how we attune it to and how it is affected by our surroundings.
 We work on “calibrating” our instrument to the practices we perform, the spaces we move through and the contexts we work in.
 Because these sessions combine bodywork with documentation and reflection, students develop both intuitive and sensitive as well as analytical and reflective skills.
+The paper object provided for the students, enables them to bring what is learned in the movement studio to the space and practice of their artistic research.
+The paper object is designed in such a way that it provides content, references, inspiration and information, while remaining open to the student’s input and inviting manipulation.
+By working with the object, students make it their own and change it.
+In this way, the final form of the paper object demonstrates the ways of working of each particular student and thereby represents (in part) what makes them specific as artistic researcher.

 2019: SENSITIVITIES AT (FIELD)WORK Short Intensive Course University of Amsterdam